 Make the Relish

-Return pan used to sear salmon to medium-high heat.
+Return pan used to cook salmon to medium-high heat.
 Add butter and let melt.
 Continue cooking until butter begins to smell nutty and turns golden brown, 2-3 minutes.

 Add ½ tsp. olive oil, tomatoes, garlic, and half the parsley (reserve remaining for garnish).
 Stir occasionally until tomatoes blister, 1-2 minutes.